There are a couple of points that most of us consumers can agree on when it comes to the major wireless carrier industry.

 According to recent data from Nielsen (and as flaunted on commercials), Sprint's network reliability is now within one percent of Verizon, but overall, its CDMA network (you can learn more about CDMA networks vs GSM networks here) falls behind in terms of performance.

 Furthermore, Sprint's coverage area captures the majority of the United States, barring several areas.
 You can refer to our coverage area map below for more insight.
-Want to know who has the best coverage?
-Go here.
+You may want to check out our guide on who has the best coverage.